 Average Net Worth of Physicians at Retirement -and- Assorted Issues in Retirement Planning for Doctors

-Doctors are a heterogeneous lot, this much is true.
+Some doctors are excellent accumulators of wealth.
+Once you have your accumulation plan in place, it might be time to think about some cultivated issues in retirement planning for doctors.
+And what is the average net worth of physicians at Retirement?
+Doctors are a heterogeneous lot; this much is true.
 There are, however, some common issues faced in retirement by those who wear the white coat.
-Let’s review the epidemiology of doctor retirement, net worth, and then go over some common issues in retirement planning for doctors.
-Once you are done here, make sure to check out The Retirement Checklist for Physicians
+Let’s review the epidemiology of doctor retirement and net worth and then go over some common problems in retirement planning for doctors.
+Once you are done here, check out The Retirement Checklist for Physicians.

 Epidemiology of Doctors Retiring